p4ulinely/fintwitibov/README.md

     - Method to convert lib Onto-PT into object.
     - Method to return the word polarizations.
     - Method to return the polarization of an entire phrase/tweet.
+    - Endpoint to return sentiment of the day

 ## To Do